Showy spikes and beautiful colors — even blue — make delphinium a favorite focal point in many gardens.

 Spacing: 12 to 36 inches apart in all directions

-Native to England, home flower gardeners are growing delphinium for their beautiful, feathery leaves and tall spires of blossoms that bloom all summer long.
-Available in almost any color, they add grace to borders and are spectacular when planted along a fence.
-Plants grow up to 6 feet tall.
-Perennial.
+Native to England, home flower gardeners are growing delphinium — also known as larkspur – for their beautiful feathery leaves and tall spires of blossoms that bloom all summer long.
+Available in almost every color, they add grace to borders and are spectacular when planted along a stone wall or garden fence.

 How to Plant: